Update: This article was last updated on 22nd November 2024 to reflect the accuracy and up-to-date information on the page.

 1. Motion Sensors

 Does your child get startled by the glass doors that open automatically in different malls?
 Do the self-moving elevators at metro stations keep them puzzled?
 Tell them that this is no magic.
-Rather it is pure science.
+Instead, it is pure science.
+All these devices leverage top-notch sensors, which can detect people’s presence flawlessly.

 2. Smoke Sensors

 Have your children ever run into a problem at school after creating smoke in a science lab and setting off the fire alarm?
+Sensors, like smoke sensors, are fitted in residential and commercial buildings.
+Schools and hospitals, too, rely on smoke sensors to avoid mishaps related to fire breakouts.

 Recommended Reading: MASTERING STEM WITH LEGO: CREATIVE CODING PROJECTS